Function

 • Prepare operations for subsequent Phase 2a

-• Provide and discuss results of earlier trials and obtain community input into Phase 2b trial design
+• Obtain community input into Phase 2b trial design

 • Draft synopsis for Phase 2b